 Waiting for the arrival of new kittens can be an exciting and nerve-wracking time for a cat owner.
-Knowing the signs that your pregnant cat’s (queen’s) labor and delivery is approaching can ease your anxiety and make the process a comfortable one.
+Recognizing when the pregnant cat shows signs of impending labor can ease your anxiety and make the process a comfortable one.
 Because labor typically begins between day 58 and day 65 in pregnancy, begin closely observing your queen in the few weeks leading up to her delivery.